codio/site/source/docs/classes/unitmanagement/settings-info/pin.html.md

 full_width: true
 ---

-You can pin a unit for your class.
-This unit will appear **pinned** to the top of the student dashboard when students log-in in order to draw their attention to it.
-(Jump to [student dashboard](/docs/dashboard/student/myclassroom) to find out more about what students see)
+You can *pin* a unit for your class.
+The unit will appear **pinned** to the top of the student dashboard when students log-in in order make it easy to find.
+Jump to the [student dashboard](/docs/dashboard/student/myclassroom) to find out more about what students see.

+[IAN - image showing pinned unit in student dashboard]

-To pin a unit:
+To pin a unit.

 1. From the **Classes** area, click on your class to open it.
 <img alt="authtoken" src="/img/docs/manage_classes/year_10_class.png" class="simple"/>